Willamette Zone

 Portland area

-The Sauvie Island Wildlife Area Eastside units and Westside, Oak Island and North units are scheduled to close on Oct.
-1and will remain closed through April 15, 2023.
-Rentenaar Road, Eastside Viewing Platform and Raccoon Point will remain open for viewing.
-The trail to Warrior Rock Lighthouse remains open and offers a great hike along with bird viewing.
-All open areas are on Reeder Road and require a parking permit.
+The Sauvie Island Wildlife Area Eastside units and Westside, Oak Island and North units close Oct.
+1through April 15, 2024.
+Rentenaar Road, Eastside Viewing Platform, Columbia River Beaches and Raccoon Point remain open for viewing.